List of ML Engines Supported in the CMA

 Updated

-Here, you'll find a comprehensive list of the Machine Learning engines currently supported within the Creative Management App (CMA).
-These engines are designed to enhance your creative content strategy by seamlessly integrating AI capabilities.
+The ML Engines in the Creative Management App (CMA) are designed to enhance your creative content strategy by seamlessly integrating AI capabilities.
 Whether it's ensuring brand visibility through logos, text, or strategic placement in keyframes of video content, these ML engines are equipped to optimize your media assets effectively.
+Refer to How to Create Brands in CMA, for more details.
 Added below are the 20 built-in ML engines supported by the Creative Management App:

 Supported ML Engines in the CMA